Evaluating Agency/Audience Relationship Opportunities and Successes

-In evaluating government webpages we have used the Quality of Relationship (QoR) framework to guide the measure of website usability.
-The QoR is a powerful, cost-effective way to find out if your website is meeting its goals.
+The Quality of Relationship (QoR) is a powerful, cost-effective way to find out if your website is meeting its goals.
 You can use QoR to find out if your different audiences are getting what they need from your website.
-It has been shown to be effective for large federal websites, and it provides information that can be used to develop the site, improve usability, and gain visibility and trust.
+It has been shown to be effective for federal public information portals and provides actionable information for development.

 The QoR metric has been developed for assessing relationships between agencies and their audiences.
 It is a GRPA[i]-approved metric for evaluating performance of government websites.

-The Quality of Relationship is based upon five dimensions:
+The QoR construct is based upon five dimensions, as follows:

 - Awareness—A public knows the agency exists, what it does, and why.